SPGryphons/GryphonCTF2018-Challenges/challenges/crypto/Child'sPlay/README.md

 This challenge is quite straightforward.

-Slove the ciphertext and the flag shall be yours.
+Solve the ciphertext and the flag shall be yours.

 *Creator - kon8387*